Search icon

 A Frightening Afternoon: Meera’s Story

-Global Crisis of Digital Arrest Frauds: What You Need to Know
+The Global Crisis of Digital Arrest Frauds: What You Need to Know

 Fraudsters employ highly sophisticated tactics, including fake arrest warrants, deepfake videos, and falsified documents to appear credible.
 In some instances, scammers set up realistic backgrounds that resemble police stations or government offices, even wearing uniforms to gain trust.
-Victims are coerced into staying visible on video platforms like Skype or Zoom until y comply with scammers' demands.
+Victims are coerced into staying visible on video platforms like Skype or Zoom until they comply with the scammers' demands.

-Expanding Reach: Global Impact of Digital Arrest Frauds
+The Expanding Reach: Global Impact of Digital Arrest Frauds

 Protect Yourself: Key Prevention Strategies Against Digital Frauds